fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 10.md

 ### Test Procedure:

-1. Introduction and Pre-Test Questions:
+1. Introduction and Pre-Test Survey:

 Providing an overview of the test objectives and procedures to the participants.
 Asking for permission to collect the data and informing what the data is needed for.
 Collecting background information about the participants, including their experience with hybrid meetings and remote collaboration tools.